kubernetes/enhancements/keps/sig-api-machinery/00xx-admission-webhooks-to-ga.md

 An [umbrella issue](https://github.com/kubernetes/kubernetes/issues/73185) is tracking all of these changes.
 Also there need to be sufficient tests for any of these new features and all existing features and documentation should be completed for all features.

-There are still open questions that need to be addressed before graduating this KEP:
+There are still open questions that need to be addressed and updated in this KEP before graduation:

 * ConnectOptions is sent as the main object to the webhooks today (and it is mutable).
 Should we change that and send parent object as the main object?
+* Update with design and test details for "convert to webhook-requested version"
+* Update with design and test details for "mutating plugin ordering"

 ## Post-GA tasks